-The financial districts of the city are situated on the surroundings of Avenida Paulista and in the Centro Velho (Old Centre).
-Some other important business districts are located in the boroughs of Pinheiros and Santo Amaro, including the large artery Faria Lima.
-Some significant and highly specialized regions like Bom Retiro and Bras (wholesale garment districts), Consolacao (lighting equipment), Rua Santa Ifigenia (electrical and electronic parts), Rua Teodoro Sampaio (furniture and musical equipment), the posh Rua Oscar Freire (designer and label stores), Avenida Europa (luxurious automobiles) and a crowded Rua Vinte Cinco de Marco are situated in and around the city.
+The city's financial districts are in the surroundings of Avenida Paulista and the Centro Velho (Old Centre).
+Some other essential business districts are in the boroughs of Pinheiros and Santo Amaro, including the large artery Faria Lima.
+Some significant and highly specialised regions like Bom Retiro and Bras (wholesale garment districts), Consolacao (lighting equipment), Rua Santa Ifigenia (electrical and electronic parts), Rua Teodoro Sampaio (furniture and musical equipment), the posh Rua Oscar Freire (designer and label stores), Avenida Europa (luxurious automobiles) and a crowded Rua Vinte Cinco de Marco are in and around the city.

-Due to the changes in world's economy, the economic profile of Sao Paulo is going through a deep transformation.
-The economy is gradually diverting from strongly industrialized base to service and technology-oriented activities.
-The industries consuming huge manpower have been replaced by a large number of high-technology industries and service providers of many flavours.
-The city is experiencing a boom in many sectors, particularly shopping malls, entertainment, construction, business-oriented tourism and other service based industries.
+Due to the changes in the world's economy, the economic profile of Sao Paulo is going through a profound transformation.
+The economy is gradually diverting from a strongly industrialised base to service and technology-oriented activities.
+The city is experiencing a boom in many sectors, particularly shopping malls, entertainment, construction, business-oriented tourism and other service-based industries.

-If the city of Sao Paulo were a country, the economy of the city would be bigger than many countries in the world.
-In 2005, the tax collection of the city was about R$90 billion and the amount of R$15 billion was spent on the budget of the city.
-This wealthiest city is a host for around 1,500 bank branches and over 70 big shopping malls and also 63% of all the international companies with business in Brazil are headquartered in the city.
+If the city of Sao Paulo were a country, the city's economy would be more significant than many countries in the world.
+In 2005, the city's tax collection was about R$90 billion, and it spent R$15 billion on the city's budget.
+This wealthy city is a host of around 1,500 bank branches and over 70 giant shopping malls.
+Also, more than 60% of all the international companies doing business in Brazil have their headquarters here.

-The making of motor vehicles is one of the main businesses in the city.
-Other large industries include producing textiles, chemicals, machinery and a wide variety of consumer items such as clothing, appliances and tires.
-The city is a home to a large number of advertising and broadcasting companies.
-Also, large number of firms that process coffee, cotton, sugar, and other crops are located in the city.
+The making of motor vehicles is one of the leading businesses in the city.
+Other significant industries include textiles, chemicals, machinery, and various consumer items such as clothing, appliances, etc. The city is home to a large number of advertising and broadcasting companies.

-The stock exchange of the city is known as The Sao Paulo Stock Exchange (BM&F Bovespa) and it is an official stock and bond exchange of Brazil.
-The BM&F Bovespa is ranked as the largest stock exchange in Latin America and third largest in the world.
+The city's stock exchange is known as The Sao Paulo Stock Exchange (BM&F Bovespa), and it is an official stock and bond exchange of Brazil.
+The BM&F Bovespa is the largest stock exchange in Latin America and the third-largest in the world.